quicwg/base-drafts/draft-ietf-quic-transport.md

   network byte order.
 The Connection ID field and the Stateless Reset Token field contain the alternative connection ID that is assigned the sequence number of one ({{issue-cid}}).
-Having them bundled with the preferred address ensures that there would be at least one unused active connection ID when the client initiates migration to the preferred address.
+Having them bundled with the preferred address ensures that there will be at least one unused active connection ID when the client initiates migration to the preferred address.
 The CID Length field contains the length of the Connection ID field.